zopefoundation/Zope/docs/maintenance.rst

     The script is called two times so the rendered version updates can be easily assigned to the correct file.

+- Run the tests: ``bin/tox -pall``
+- Build the documentation: ``bin/make-docs``
+- Fix problems.
+- Commit and push the changes.

-- Announce the release to the world via zope-announce@zope.org and https://community.plone.org/c/announcements.
+- Announce the release to the world via zope-announce@zope.dev and https://community.plone.org/c/announcements.

 Maintaining the Zope documentation